rokopt/spec/src/architecture/m1/ethereum-bridge.md

 The M1 Ethereum bridge exists to mint wrapped ETH tokens on M1 which naturally can be redeemed on Ethereum at a later time.
-It does not allow the minting of XAN tokens on Ethereum.
+It does not allow the minting of XAN tokens (Anoma's native tokens) on Ethereum.

 The M1 Ethereum bridge system consists of:
 * Ethereum state inclusion onto M1